cds-snc/canadalogin-static-website/website/src/fr/users/trouble-signing-up/issues-creating-password.md

 ### 2. Choose a different password and try again

    If your password does not meet the above rules, try choosing a new one that follows the guidelines.

-   You can follow these tips on {% linkRef links.createaccount 'steps-to-create-an-account' 'how to make a strong password' %}.
+   You can follow these tips on {% linkRef links.createaccount 'how-to-make-a-strong-password' 'how to make a strong password' %}.

 ### 3. Contact Support
     - If none of these steps work, {% link links.contact 'contact customer support' %} with your issue and tell them what steps you’ve tried already.